 - fast (adj.)

-- Old English fæst "firmly fixed, steadfast, secure, enclosed," probably from Proto-Germanic *fastuz (cognates: Old Frisian fest, Old Norse fastr, Dutch vast, German fest), from PIE root *past- "firm" (source of Sanskrit pastyam "dwelling place").
+- Old English fæst "firmly fixed, steadfast, constant; secure; enclosed, watertight; strong, fortified," probably from Proto-Germanic *fastu- "firm, fast" (cognates: Old Frisian fest, Old Norse fastr, Dutch vast, German fest), from PIE root *past- "firm, solid" (source of Sanskrit pastyam "dwelling place").

 - fast (v.)

-- Old English fæstan "to fast" (as a religious duty), from Proto-Germanic *fastejan (cognates: Old Frisian festia, Old High German fasten, German fasten, Old Norse fasta), from the same root as fast (adj.).
+- "abstain from food," Old English fæstan "to fast" (as a religious duty), also "to make firm; establish, confirm, pledge," from Proto-Germanic *fasten "to hold fast, observe abstinence" (cognates: Old Frisian festia, Old High German fasten, German fasten, Old Norse fasta "abstain from food"), from the same root as fast (adj.).

-The original meaning was "hold firmly," and the sense evolution is via "firm control of oneself," to "holding to observance" (compare Gothic fastan "to keep, observe," also "to fast").
-Presumably the whole group is a Germanic translation of Medieval Latin observare "to fast."
+The original meaning in prehistoric Germanic was "hold firmly," and the sense evolved via "have firm control of oneself," to "hold oneself to observance" (compare Gothic fastan "to keep, observe," also "to fast").
+Perhaps the Germanic sense shifted through use of the native words to translate Medieval Latin observare in its sense "to fast."
+The verb in the sense "to make fast" continued in Middle English, but was superseded by fasten.
 Related: Fasted; fasting.

 - fast (n.)